 When Using Multiple Recruiters Backfires

+I recently spoke with a candidate who’d heard from four different recruiters about the exact same role within a week.
 Three were from outside agencies, and one was the internal recruiter.
-It was a position he had already applied for and interviewed for five months earlier.
+It was a position he’d already applied for and interviewed for five months earlier.

 When Multiple Recruiters Hurt You